awslabs/amazon-neptune-tools/csv-gremlin/README.md

 - Invalid numeric values
 - Edge files that attempt to define sets of values using `[]`

-There is one case where the `-all_errors` argument is ignored.
+There are a few cases where the `-all_errors` argument is ignored.
+They are all related to issues with the header row of a CSV file.
 If an edge file includes any set identifiers `[]` in the header row, processing will stop immediately.
+Likewise processing is aborted if the `~id` column is missing in the header of any CSV file.
+Finally processing will stop if any of `~label`, `~from`, `~to` are missing in what appears to be a file of edge definitions.

 There are likely to be other errors that the tool currently does not detect.
 Please open an issue if you encounter any of these.

 To find as many errors as possible in the file `my-file.csv`, including checking dates for validity, use the following arguments:
 ```